Best yoga studio software in 2026

 pros

-- Term-based courses as first-class entity — fits 200-hour and 300-hour teacher trainings natively
+- Term-based courses built in — runs 200-hour and 300-hour teacher trainings without workarounds

 - No marketplace commission — clients book direct on your branded page

-- Stripe Connect Standard direct (no merchant-of-record markup)
+- Stripe Connect Standard direct (no added payment markup)

 - Flat per-plan pricing with no per-user fees within plan limits